Muhammad Abduh: Thought

 Muḥammad ʿAbduh argued that Muslims could not simply rely on the interpretations of texts provided by medieval clerics; they needed to use reason to keep up with changing times.
 He said that in Islam, man was not created to be led by a bridle, but that man was given intelligence so that he could be guided by knowledge.
 According to ʿAbduh, a teacher's role was to direct men towards study.
 He believed that Islam encouraged men to detach from the world of their ancestors and that Islam reproved the slavish imitation of tradition.
 He said that the two greatest possessions relating to religion that man was graced with were independence of will and independence of thought and opinion.
 It was with the help of these tools that he could attain happiness.
 He believed that the growth of western civilization in Europe was based on these two principles.
 He thought that Europeans were roused to act after a large number of them were able to exercise their choice and to seek out facts with their minds.
+Muhammad ‘Abduh interpreted the Muslim-Christian contacts of the crusading era as a major (or even the major) cause of the future prosperity and progress of Western Europe, pointing out the ennobling and beneficial elements of medieval Muslim civilization that the crusaders brought with them to their homeland.
 His Muslim opponents accused him of being an infidel (kafir), whereas his students and followers regarded him as a sage, a reviver of Islam (Mujaddid), and a reforming leader.
 He is conventionally graced with the honorary epithets al-Ustādh al-Imām and al-Shaykh al-Muftī.
 In his works, he portrays God as educating humanity from its childhood through its youth and then on to adulthood.
 According to him, Islam is the only religion whose dogmas can be proven by reasoning. ʿAbduh didn't advocate for returning to the early stages of Islam.
 He was against polygamy if it resulted in injustice between wives, and believed in a form of Islam that would liberate men from enslavement and abolish the ulama monopoly on the exegesis of the Quran and abolish racial discrimination.
 He described a fundamental re-interpretation of Islam as a genuine base of empowered Arab societies in the face of secular Western imperialism, and believed Islam to be the solution to political and social problems.